 It is not possible to prevent all causes of discolored patches of skin.

 However, sun protection may reduce the risk of melasma, sunburn, and skin cancer.
 People can protect themselves from the sun by:

 - using sunscreen

 - covering up with loose clothing

 There are many possible causes of discolored skin patches.
-Some causes, such as birthmarks, are not harmful and may not require treatment.
-Others, such as skin cancer and cyanosis, are likely to require immediate treatment.
+Some causes, such as birthmarks, are not typically harmful and may not require treatment.
+Others, such as skin cancer and cyanosis, require immediate treatment.

 It is essential to see a doctor if any new discolored patches of skin appear or if existing moles change in any way.
 This helps to make early diagnosis and treatment possible, which often leads to a better outlook.